 Statesboro is a medium-sized city located in the state of Georgia.
-With a population of 30,721 people and eight constituent neighborhoods, Statesboro is the 32nd largest community in Georgia.
+With a population of 34,353 people and 14 constituent neighborhoods, Statesboro is the 33rd largest community in Georgia.

-The overall education level of Statesboro citizens is substantially higher than the typical US community, as 30.77% of adults in Statesboro have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Statesboro who are college-educated is somewhat higher than the average US community of 21.84%: 27.17% of adults in Statesboro have at least a bachelor's degree.

-The per capita income in Statesboro in 2010 was $12,423, which is low income relative to Georgia and the nation.
-This equates to an annual income of $49,692 for a family of four.
-Statesboro also has one of the higher rates of people living in poverty in the nation, with 52.35% of its population below the federal poverty line.
+The per capita income in Statesboro in 2018 was $16,517, which is low income relative to Georgia and the nation.
+This equates to an annual income of $66,068 for a family of four.
+However, Statesboro contains both very wealthy and poor people as well.
+Statesboro also has one of the higher rates of people living in poverty in the nation, with 36.01% of its population below the federal poverty line.

 Statesboro is an extremely ethnically-diverse city.
 The people who call Statesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Statesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Statesboro include Irish, English, Scottish, and Italian.
+Important ancestries of people in Statesboro include English, German, Irish, European, and Scottish.

 The most common language spoken in Statesboro is English.
 Other important languages spoken here include Spanish and Korean.